Sex Advice for Seniors

 Sex Advice for Seniors Podcast

 Everything you need to know to have a thriving, nourishing sex life as you age—whatever that means for you.
-Suzanne Noble and sexologist Zoe Kors are sixty, sexy, and honest.
-They discuss their own experiences and—as women in their sixties—bring years of sex and intimacy to reflect on in a witty, open and enthusiastic way.
+Suzanne Noble is over sixty, sexually experienced and honest.
+She discusses her own experience and—as a woman in her sixties—brings years of sex and intimacy to reflect on in a witty, open and enthusiastic way.
 The series is dedicated to helping older people find their way to a healthy and enjoyable sex life.
 Whether you are just starting out with a new partner or continuing with an old one, there's sure to be something new here for you.